 16. If an applicant expects to receive other grants from non-federal sources, can the expected grant be considered as matching funds of the application?

-You may secure funds up until January 31 following the application period.
+You may secure funds up until January 31 each year.
 If you are selected as a grant recipient and all matching funds are not yet raised, your Payment Management System account will be limited to the amount raised.
 Additional funds will be made available once you provide documentation showing the remaining matching funds are available.

 17. Is there a standard form to use for commitment letters?